 There are plenty of ways to get home after a night of drinking that don’t have to cost a lot of money.
 If no one is up for being the designated driver, try one of these options:

-It’s a no-brainer: Call up a cab and shell out a couple of twenties for a safe ride home.
+It’s a no-brainer: Use a ride sharing service or call up a cab and shell out a couple of twenties for a safe ride home.

 Ride the Bus

 If you really want to travel on the cheap or your destination is close to home, take public transportation.
-You can also take a bus to the party and then cab back.
+You can also take a bus to your destination and then cab home.

 Call AAA Tipsy Tow

-AAA members have another option and it costs nothing.
-Call 1-800-222-4357 (1-800-AAA-Help), which is the Tipsy Tow hotline, to have someone from AAA tow your car and your tipsy self home for free (up to seven miles).
+On New Year’s Eve, you have another transportation option and it costs nothing.
+Call 1-800-222-4357 (1-800-AAA-HELP), which is the Tipsy Tow hotline, to have someone from AAA tow your car and your tipsy self home for free (up to 10 miles).
 You don’t even have to be a AAA member.

 Just Stay the Night